-Backer veneers are usually lower grade sheets that are inexpensive and easy to work with.
-They are critical to achieving a perfect panel.
-A backer veneer does not have to be a lesser grade veneer if the back of the panel will show.
-In that case, most craftsmen would choose to use a veneer of similar color, grain, and species.
-However when the back side of the panel will be unseen, a backer grade veneer is the way to complete the panel.
+Backer veneers are often lower grade sheets that are inexpensive and easy to work with.
+They are critical to achieving and maintaining a perfectly flat panel.
+If the back of the panel will show, most craftsmen would choose to use a veneer of similar color, grain, and species.
+When the back side of the panel will be unseen, a backer grade veneer is the way to affordably complete the panel.
 You can find cheap sheets of veneer on the VeneerSupplies.com website.

 In most parts of the world, ambient humidity fluctuates from season to season.
-Changes in humidity cause wood cells to expand and contract which can cause the entire veneered panel to grow and shrink as well.
+Changes in humidity cause wood cells to expand and contract which can cause the entire veneer part of the panel to grow and shrink.
 The movement occurs even when the panel has a urethane, lacquer, or other finish applied.

 Short Term Veneered Panel Stability

 Most veneer glues contain water which causes wood cells to expand upon contact.
 When a panel is removed from the vacuum press (or other clamping method), the moisture from the adhesive will evaporate and the veneer will shrink slightly.
-By this time, the adhesive will have set its grip between the substrate and veneer and the shrinking veneer will pull on the substrate causing it to warp.
+By this time, the adhesive will have set its "grip" on the substrate and veneer.
+The shrinking veneer will pull on the substrate and cause it to warp.

 A balance or backing veneer is used on the opposite side of the substrate.
 It is called a "balance" veneer because it balances the pulling action of the face veneer and helps keep the substrate flat while the glue dries.
 It is important to allow both the face and back side veneers to dry evenly once the panel is removed from the press.
 See this page for details.